SeanKilleen/seankilleen.github.io/_posts/2019-08-28-improve-your-technical-interviews.md

 * Find areas you need to dig deeper, and come up with questions for that
 * Add these questions / concerns / etc. to a cheat sheet so that you can use it in the interview

+More information on this below.

 ## Studying the Resume

 I look at:

-* The way they describe impact
+* The way they describe impact they make.
+Do they appear to grasp that their software matters to real people and stakeholders?
-* Whether the resume is buzzword-heavy
+* Whether the resume is buzzword-heavy.
 * If there are many short-term work engagements or large gaps.
 * Is there anything I feel the need to challenge?
 A listed achievement or piece of experience that seems worth confirming or exploring?
 * Do they take individual credit for what really seems like a team activity?
-* Or conversely, do they not mention their involvement in large accomplishments?
+* Or conversely, do they not mention their involvement in large accomplishments at all?
 * What don't they list that I might be concerned about them not walking in with (a critical technology, a conceptual understanding, etc.)

 **There's an important next step: countering bias in these cases**.
 Does someone have a lot of short-term work?
 That doesn't necessarily mean anything; it could mean they worked for a staffing firm and were asked to move around a lot, or that they sought out short-term gigs for a period of time.
 There are many good reasons for someone to have a large gap, including caring for a loved one, raising a child, illness, etc.

-The key is to think to process those findings correctly.
+The key is to think in order to process those findings correctly.
 I've developed a process that I think works for me, at least personally.
 I'll talk about it below.

-**Don't forget the positives!** I also look for:
+**Don't forget the positives!** **I also look for**:

 * Awesome things they've accomplished that we could really utilize
 * What they might bring to our environment / culture that we don't already have
 * Any technology experience that could round out our overall capabilities.
+* Any leadership or core skills -- mentoring, teaching, facilitating, presenting, writing.

 ## Findings --> Concerns --> Questions --> Conversation